Jswig/anderspoirel.net/content/posts/designing-with-dataclasses.md

 ---

 *Python [dictionaries](https://docs.python.org/3/tutorial/datastructures.html#dictionaries)
-(henceforth referred to as `dict`) are core to the language, available without an import, and extremely flexible, which means many Python programmers default to representing data as a `dict`.
+are core to the language, available without an import, and extremely flexible, which means many Python programmers default to representing data as a `dict`.
 However, [dataclasses](https://docs.python.org/3/library/dataclasses.html#module-dataclasses) are often more appropriate.
 Here is why a ``dataclass`` can be the better choice, and